Key things for you to do as a new student before joining UWE Bristol.

 What you need to do

 Please follow the instructions to activate your account once you’ve received your login details.
+Then follow the guidance on getting started with IT to ensure you are set up and ready to go with the IT systems you'll be using.

 Once your account has been activated, we’ll send all future communications to your University email account (you can find it through myUWE, the student portal).
 Make sure that you check it regularly.